 Though not an exhaustive list, the following workplace accidents are the most commonly reported and the most likely to result in life-threatening harm: structural collapse, machine malfunction or entanglement, slips, trips, and falls, explosions or fires, and transportation-related accidents.

 Defective drugs and/or products

 Manufacturers have a legal duty to ensure their products are safe for their intended purpose, come with proper warnings of all potential side effects and risks, and are free of design or manufacturing defects.
-When this duty is breached and consumers are fatally injured, this can give rise to a wrongful death claim.
+When this duty is breached and consumers are fatally injured, this can give rise to a wrongful death claim based on a theory of product liability.
 Pharmaceutical companies make billions each year selling prescription medications, but many drugs reach the marketplace without rigorous testing or with misleading information.

 Whether your loved one paid the ultimate price for a defective drug, medical device, or a faulty brake, the law affords remedies.
 If you’re looking for a wrongful death attorney Fort Lauderdale residents trust, reach out to Kogan & DiSalvo for a complimentary consultation.